Kruithne/spooder/README.md

 `canary` is a feature in `spooder` which allows server problems to be raised as issues in your repository on GitHub.

-To enable this feature, there are a couple of steps you need to take.
+To enable this feature, you will need to configure a GitHub App and configure it:

 ### 1. Create a GitHub App